maikotrindade/maikotrindade.github.io/_posts/2019-06-25-dependency-injection-with-dagger-2.markdown

 Problems of Dependency
 There are mainly two problems of dependency lookup:

- - tight coupling The dependency lookup approach makes the code tightly coupled.
+ - The dependency lookup approach makes the code tightly coupled.
 If resource is changed, we need to perform a lot of modification in the code.

  - Not easy for testing This approach creates a lot of problems while testing the application especially in black box testing.